SantiagoYanezFerreiro/ZeroFoodWaste/README.md

 ## Code

 Used the Bootstrap library to make the site responsive.
-Also took advantages of its built-in classes, for exampple to make the nav menu responsive.
+Also took advantages of its built-in classes, for examppe to make the nav menu responsive.

 ## Content

 •	Social Media Icons are from Font Awesome.

 •	Bootstrap Navbar Documentation helped me to create the navigation menu.